 If there is enough time, we will mail your tickets to you, along with your credit card receipt.
 If there isn't sufficient time for the Post Office to deliver your tickets, we will hold them for you at the 'Will Call' window at the ticket counter at the Perry Street Station for you to pick up the day of your ride.
 You would need to pick them up at least 45 minutes prior to departure.

 We accept all major credit cards.
 If you prefer, you can pay by check.
 Mail your check and reservation form to us at 409 S Perry St, Titusville PA, 16354.
 You can also pay by check or credit card at the Perry Street Station if buying tickets the day of the ride.

-Yes, Gift Certificate purchases can be made by calling our office, Monday-Friday 9 am to 4 pm during our regular season (June-October), or 9 am to 3 pm during the off-season (November-May) at 814-676-1733.
+Yes, Gift Certificate purchases can be made by calling our office, Monday-Friday 9 am to 4 pm (May-October), or 9 am to 3 pm during the off-season (November-April) at 814-676-1733.
 Gift certificates can be purchased in any dollar amount.

 Where do I board?

 What time does the 11 am train leave?

 All joking aside, this question really does get asked frequently.
 Like other forms of transportation, trains operate on a fixed timetable, so the 11 am train does leave the station promptly at 11 am; 1 pm trains leave promptlyt at 1 pm, etc. Boarding gates will close five minutes before train departures, so we ask that you try to arrive at least 45 minutes prior to departure for regular rides, and 1 hour prior for special events (Peter Cottontail, WWII, Steam Train, Santa Train) to allow time to park and get inside the station for boarding.